Teenage Daughters

 "Teenage Daughters" is a song co-written and recorded by American country music artist Martina McBride.
 It is her first single for Republic Nashville.
 It was released in March 2011 as the lead-off single from her album Eleven, which was released on October 11, 2011.

 History

 McBride wrote the song with The Warren Brothers (Brad and Brett Warren).
-She told Country Weekly magazine that they decided to write the song after talking with the Warrens about her older daughter, Delaney.
+She told Country Weekly magazine that they decided to write the song after talking with the Warrens about her oldest daughter, Delaney.
 She said, "I was just saying how one minute you are everything to them[…]and the next minute it's just a whole different thing."
 After saying that, she decided that they should write about having a teenage daughter.
-The song was released to the iTunes Store on March 29, 2011, the day that McBride's middle daughter, Emma turned 13.
+The song was released to the iTunes Store on March 29, 2011, the day that McBride's middle daughter, Emma, turned 13.

 McBride co-wrote "Teenage Daughters" and seven other songs on the album.
 She said that after having a top five hit with "Anyway", the first single release that she ever co-wrote, she decided to co-write more frequently.